abelardojarab/emacs-config/.emacs.d/markdown-mode/README.md

 There is no official Markdown file extension, nor is there even a _de facto_ standard, so you can easily add, change, or remove any of the file extensions above as needed.

+`markdown-mode` depends on `cl-lib`, which has been bundled with GNU Emacs since 24.3.
+Users of GNU Emacs 24.1 and 24.2 can install `cl-lib` with `package.el`.

 ## Usage